mit-pdos/sigmaos/cpython3.11/Doc/library/shutil.rst

 On macOS `fcopyfile`_ is used to copy the file content (not metadata).

-On Linux and Solaris :func:`os.sendfile` is used.
+On Linux :func:`os.sendfile` is used.

 On Windows :func:`shutil.copyfile` uses a bigger default buffer size (1 MiB instead of 64 KiB) and a :func:`memoryview`-based variant of